andgordio/mockupless/docs/Courses/InteractionBasics/Course-project/core.md

   (<a href='https://codepen.io/andgordy'>@andgordy</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

-create a Boolean variable to store the state of sidebar:
+Create a Boolean variable to store the state of sidebar:

 ```js
 data: {